1102131860/ECE6122/README.md

-# ECE 6122 Advanced Programming Techniques Labs and Projects
+# ECE 6122 Advanced Programming Techniques

 ## General Explanation
 - There are 6 labs and 1 final project in this session.